Pitch!

 The conference began on Friday May 1 @ 5:30 pm, and that evening we listened to a panel of four agents discussing pitches, query letters, and general writer-agent etiquette...
 Very helpful!

-Weeks before, I had signed up for a time slot with each of three agents who best matched my work.
-At the appointed time yesterday, we pitchers lined up outside the closed door of the pitching room.
+Weeks before, I had signed up for a time slot with each of three agents whom I thought might be interested in my work.
+At the appointed time yesterday, we authors lined up outside the closed door of the pitching room.
 The room was organized with neat rows of 22 small tables with numbers on them, an agent seated on one side, and an empty chair on the other.
 A calm and competent gate keeper with a clipboard kept track of the time and which group was next.
 She opened the door when it was time to go in, find our agent, and start pitching.
+She then closed the door behind us, and six minutes later came back in to tell us it was time to leave.

-From the moment I sat down at the table with the agent, I registered nothing but the person opposite me and how they were reacting to me and my words.
-As a pitch is an invitation to a conversation, and every word and expression from these experienced professionals, whether encouraging or discouraging, was gold, the time went by in a flash.
+From the moment I sat down at the table with the agent, I knew nothing but the person opposite me and how they were reacting to me and my words.
+A pitch is an invitation to a conversation, and every word and expression from these experienced professionals, whether encouraging or discouraging, was gold.
+The time went by in a flash.

 As a first-timer, I did not know what to expect.
-Mostly I hoped for some feedback that would provide a new insight into this long-term researching and writing project and labor of love.
+Mostly I hoped for some feedback that would provide new insights into my long-term research and writing project and labor of love.
 I got that and so much more.

 Almost as stimulating and gratifying was the networking.
-I met a young journalist who was pitching her book on AI.
+I met a young reporter who was pitching her book on AI and trying to cope with the current assault on news media.
 I met a former gardening columnist, who was pitching his book on gardening as a way to cultivate a refuge from a jangling world.
 He and I had a lovely talk about Frederick Law Olmsted, one of my American heroes.
 And I met a fellow psychologist who was pitching her screenplay and novel related to her family history.
 We had known each other by name through our involvement in the Maryland Psychological Association.
-And now we're going to stay in touch!
+And now we're going to stay in touch.

 Comments